AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

 Once GSAS-II is installed and is running, one uses git to change the GSAS-II files over to the version in your copy of the repo.
-Before doing that note if you will be using `ssh or https access
+Before doing that, note if you will be using `ssh or https access
 <gitauthenticate>`_ to GitHub.
 With ssh access you will use these
 commands::